Laura Dallapiccola: Biography

 Laura Domitilla Maria Coen Luzzatto was born in Trieste (now part of Italy) into a Jewish family.
 Her father was Raffaele Moisè Coen Luzzatto and her mother was Irma Fano, both of Jewish origin.
 Laura was born a Turkish-Ottoman citizen, and only on 20 July 1922, at the age of eleven, did she and the rest of the family become official Italian citizens.

 Laura Luzzatto graduated in Trieste in 1928, in the same year she moved to Florence to attend the Faculty of Letters and Philosophy.
 Four years later, she defended her thesis about Niccolò Tommaseo with her supervisor Guido Mazzoni and graduated on 16 May 1932.
 In 1932–1933, she attended the School for Paleographer Librarians and Archivists, also at the University of Florence, and she joined the Italian Library Association in 1934.

 After graduation and specialization, she won a contest for a job at the National Central Library of Florence, where she started working in 1933, dealing mainly with the Bollettino delle pubblicazioni italiane (Bulletin of Italian publications), until 1939 when she lost her job.
 She was removed from her position in accordance with the fascist racial laws of November 1938, which made it illegal for Laura, a Jew, to have a job.
 She had been enrolled in the Jewish Community of Florence since 1930.
+Later she was forced into hiding in the apartment of a friend in Fiesole.

 In January 1938, Laura converted to the Catholic religion and on 1 May married the Italian composer Luigi Dallapiccola, taking his surname.
 She first met the composer in 1931.